will0w7/MoneyLooter/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A lightweight and blazingly-fast 🦀 World of Warcraft addon designed to track your gold farms.
-Track both raw gold and the gold value of looted items thanks to amazing addons like Auctionator or TradeSkillMaster.
+Track both raw gold and the gold value of looted items thanks to amazing addons like Auctionator or TradeSkillMaster, with reload protection so you don't need to worry about disconnections.

-## Key Features

-* **Lightweight & Efficient:** Minimal impact on your game's performance.
-Low memory footprint and minimal CPU usage.
-* **No dependencies on third-party party libraries:** Ensures maximum compatibility and reducing the risk of conflicts and instability with new game versions.
-Third-party libraries do a great job making it much easier to develop addons with complex interfaces, but they also introduce a lot of new vectors for potential errors, and for an addon as simple as this, they would only make things more complicated.
-* **Accurate Gold Tracking:** Monitors your gold gains from looted gold and items.
-Excludes vendor sales from the count, allowing you to clear your inventory without affecting your loot tracking.
-Item prices are determined using TradeSkillMaster (if available), Auctionator (if available), or vendor sell price as a fallback.
-Crafting reagents are always valued at their auction sell price (if TradeSkillMaster or Auctionator are available), regardless of minimum price thresholds.
-* **Reload protection:** If another of your addons crashes or you are forced to reload the interface or even logout, when you come back your gold numbers will still be there.
-It doesn't matter if you previously paused the gold tracking or the counter was running when you /reload'ed or disconnected, it will still be the same when you come back.
-* **Intuitive Interface:** A user-friendly display that presents your gold farm in a clear and organized manner.
-* **Minimal Configuration:** Designed for a seamless experience with minimal setup.
-All configuration is done through simple chat commands, without the need for complex interfaces.
-Customize the TSM custom price string and set minimum price thresholds for different item qualities.

-## Price source order

-1. TSM
-2. Auctionator
-3. Auctioneer (**_disabled_** the addon is broken and not updated)
-4. OribosExchange (only Retail)
-5. RECrystallize (only Retail, available in Wago)

-It's a cascading fallback system, if TSM doesn't find a price, it will look for it in Auctionator, then in Auctioneer, etc. When it finds a valid price, it doesn't continue searching in other addons.

-For example, if it finds a valid price in TSM, it won't search in Auctionator or other addons.

 ## New in 1.5: OribosExchange, RECrystallized and Auctioneer (broken, **_disabled_**)

 Added support for OribosExchange, RECrystallized and Auctioneer.

-Restored the fallback system: In the past I disabled this system because with certain items (mainly in Retail), when TSM didn't find a price or that price was below the filter, Auctionator could return unrealistically high prices due to lack of auction data.
+**Restored the fallback system**: In the past I disabled this system because with certain items (mainly in Retail), when TSM didn't find a price or that price was below the filter, Auctionator could return unrealistically high prices due to lack of auction data.

 I've received a few requests, mainly from players of the classic versions, to be able to use Auctionator while they have TSM active and since it is a "bug" that occurs very rarely, I'm reactivating this system and I'll see if I receive any complaints over time.